How long does the program take to complete?

 What kinds of credentials are valid for the PLI program?

-- All administrative services candidates will be required to have five years of teaching or services experience in schools and to hold an appropriate clear or life teaching or services prerequisite credential prior to being recommended for the Administrative Services Credential.
+Effective July 1, 2013, all administrative services candidates are required to have five years of teaching or services experience in schools and to hold an appropriate clear or life teaching or services prerequisite credential prior to being recommended for the Administrative Services Credential.

 From the California Commission on Teacher Credentialing leaflet Requirements For Administrators Prepared In California (CL-574C) » Requirements for the Five-Year Preliminary Credential: